suphiyasin/Instagram-Automation-Tools/README.md

 Sending process

-3. Click the "mail sender" menu under the "Sender" menu.
+3. Click the "mail sender" menu under the "Sender" menu.<br/>
 4. After making the mail, press the "Start" button and wait.

 #### a.
 Send an Instagram DM

-1. Click on the "dm sender" menu under the "Sender" menu.
+1. Click on the "dm sender" menu under the "Sender" menu.<br/>
-2. Type the message to be sent in the "Draft" section of the screen that appears.
+2. Type the message to be sent in the "Draft" section of the screen that appears.<br/>
-3. In the "Enter Your Accounts" section, enter your Instagram user and password that you will message, with : (colon above) between them.
+3. In the "Enter Your Accounts" section, enter your Instagram user and password that you will message, with : (colon above) between them.<br/>
-4. After performing all the operations, press the "Start" button and wait.
+4. After performing all the operations, press the "Start" button and wait.<br/>

 #### a.
 Sending a message with Whatsapp